megicalcompany/megical-easyaccess-example-android/README.md

 https://playground.megical.com/easyaccess/

-You must login using working id card.
+You must login using working id card on the same device, where the test app is installed.

 Web-page contains app-link which you can use to open example app and automatically register client.